leelk/POS-Layerd/README.md

 ## License
 This Project is License under MIT License.
-Please Refferthe License file.
+Please referrer the  License file.

 ## Screens